qmerkel10305/shimmer_v3/README.md

 - socket to send a "new image message" with static image path on NGINX to frontend
 - frontend calls NGINX for static image and displays
 - user does **things** to image
-- user input data is given back to python-flash to store in a separate Postgres table
+- user input data is given back to python-flask to store in a separate Postgres table

 Pros
 - via postgres trigger and socket connection --> almost instant frontend updates